jaredramirez/bs-elm/README.md

 * Compile reason modules in-source

 `v1.0.1` ->

 * Upgrade to bs-platform@3.0.0 (No change in the generated code)
 * Generate files with the suffix `.bs.js` instead of `.js`
+* NOTE: If using webpack this, changes how the project must be built.
+Please refer to [jaredramirez/bs-elm-example](https://github.com/jaredramirez/bs-elm-example) for an example.

 `v1.0.0` ->